josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 # Predicting NBA game outcomes using schedule data

-A google colab notebook showcasing a model to predict NBA game outcomes based on schedule related data.
+A google colab notebook showcasing the workflow of a model to predict NBA game outcomes and winning probabilities based on schedule related data.

 #### Data Source:
 * I used an R package I built called [{airball}](https://github.com/josedv82/airball) to download the data. {airball} provides various functions to extract schedule related metrics from public box score information.